nsaini-05/Silva-Travel/README.md

 ![image](https://github.com/nsaini-05/Silva-Travel/assets/12828781/69a39bb2-3f5a-43cf-ac81-dce71bd29384)

-# Silva-Travel
+# TripTempo
-Silva-Travel is travel planner web application that provides users with current & forecast weather for upto 5 days for selected city.
+TripTempo is travel planner web application that provides users with current & forecast weather for upto 5 days for selected city.
 It also provides a small description for city.

 ## Features
 - Get current weather details such as temprature, humidity, and wind speed for the selected city.